sky4th/Tutorials/cloud/azure/azure-data-factory/azure-data-factory.md

 Data Flows :- Graphs of data transformation logic.
 Data Factory will execute your logic on a Spark cluster.
 Integration Runtimes:- This is Compute environment where the activity either runs on or gets dispatched from.
 - Data Flows:- Series of transformations. transform data at scale without any coding required.
 Design a data transformation job in the data flow designer by constructing Data Flows.
 - Integration Runtimes:- Compute environment where the activity either runs on or gets dispatched from.

+<span style="background-color: #FFFF00">Marked text</span>